suciusergiu94/blog/_posts/education/2013-09-10-college-babes-bolyai-info.markdown

 <br />
 <br />

-I also came 3rd on a programming competition organised by the [Babes Bolyai University of Cluj][ubb] competing agaist other Informatics students who did their apprenticeship with the [PRACT-IT][pract-it] programee
+I also came 3rd on a programming competition organised by the [Babes Bolyai University of Cluj][ubb] competing against other Informatics students who did their apprenticeship with the [PRACT-IT][pract-it] programee.

 <br />